Academic Advising & Support

 The Deans are happy to provide recommendations for students.
 It is best to make an appointment with a Dean to discuss your request and to let the Dean get to know you.
 It is very helpful to provide a written resume of your experience and activities.

-The Deans can provide tutors for you, talk with you about your study habits, and may be able to help you develop more effective ways to approach your work.
-They proactively reach out at midterms to students with midterm deficiencies, and collaborate with faculty and advisors to support student progress.
+The Deans can talk with you about your study habits, and provide resources to help you develop more effective ways to approach your work.
+They proactively reach out at midterms to students with midterm warnings, and collaborate with faculty and advisors to support student progress.

 Students who need to be reinstated by UASH, or are planning any kind of petition, are advised to meet with one of the Deans before petitioning the committee.
 A Dean can read a draft of your petition and advise you about your appearance before the committee.
 It is also important to get your advisor's statement of support and signature on the petition.
 The Deans can reinstate a student after the first ineligibility, although they will often refer this to UASH.